-Stock-Based Compensation
+Share-Based Compensation

-We maintain stock equity incentive plans under which we may grant non-qualified stock options, incentive stock options, stock appreciation rights, stock awards, performance awards and stock units to employees, non-employee directors and consultants.
+We maintain equity incentive plans under which we may grant incentive stock options, non-qualified stock options, stock appreciation rights, stock awards, performance awards, or stock units to employees, directors and consultants.

 Stock Option Compensation Expense

 We account for stock options granted to employees, directors and consultants using the accounting guidance in ASC 718, Stock Compensation ("ASC 718").
 We estimate the fair value of service-based stock options on the date of grant, using the Black-Scholes pricing model, and recognize compensation expense over the requisite service period of the grant.